 - Obtaining summary judgment for a technology company in an overtime lawsuit in the U.S. District Court for the Southern District of Texas, where an ex-employee challenged his classification as exempt under the administrative exemption.

-In addition, our attorneys have authored and edited numerous publications on the FLSA and state law, including the following four Thomson Publishing Group books: The Employer's Guide to The Fair Labor Standards Act; The Fair Labor Standards Act Handbook for States, Local Governments and Schools; FLSA Exemption Handbook; and Public Employer's Guide to FLSA Employee Classification.
+In addition, our attorneys have authored and edited numerous publications on the FLSA and state law, including the following four books: The Employer's Guide to The Fair Labor Standards Act; The Fair Labor Standards Act Handbook for States, Local Governments and Schools; FLSA Exemption Handbook; and Public Employer's Guide to FLSA Employee Classification.
 Please visit Thomson Reuters for more information about these publications.